tushar-sharma/tushar-sharma.github.io/_posts/2018-12-20-decoding-ndtv-dawin-theory.md

 The debate panelist include the following members viz,

-1. Das Ratan Nigam (a lawyer & also a member of RSS)
+1. *Das Ratan Nigam* (a lawyer & also a member of RSS)

-2. Ankit Sule,  doctorate in Asotphysics
+2. *Ankit Sule*,  doctorate in Asotphysics from Bhabha Centre for Science Education

-3. Chandra Sharma, professor of education at IGNOUS
+3. *Chandra Sharma*, professor of education at IGNOUS

 4. Two young students